 There’s lots of data that network execs looks at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

-CW shows (so far): Arrow, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, The Flash, Frequency, Jane the Virgin, No Tomorrow, Reign, Riverdale, Supergirl, Supernatural, Terry Crews Saves Christmas, and The Vampire Diaries.
+CW shows (so far): Arrow, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, The Flash, Frequency, Jane the Virgin, No Tomorrow, The Originals, Reign, Riverdale, Supergirl, Supernatural, Terry Crews Saves Christmas, and The Vampire Diaries.

 A couple of notes about these charts: